Comparison

 Last updated·

 GitHub Copilot is an AI pair programmer that lives inside your editor, offering inline completions and chat.
-Superset is a terminal that runs many AI coding agents in parallel, each in its own Git worktree.
-They target different workflows: Copilot assists you line-by-line as you type, Superset dispatches autonomous agents to work on entire tasks independently.
+Superset is a local-first workspace that runs many AI coding agents in parallel, each in its own Git worktree.
+They target different workflows: Copilot assists you line-by-line as you type, while Superset dispatches autonomous agents to work on entire tasks independently and gives you a workspace around them.

 At a Glance